Appeals court allows Trump administration to send back asylum seekers to Mexico to wait out court process

 Asylum law, conservatives point out, is intended to shield individuals from near-certain death or persecution on account of limited factors like religious or political affiliation — not poor living conditions and economic despair.

-Most asylum applicants are ultimately rejected for having an insufficient or unfounded personalized fear of persecution, following a full hearing of their case before an asylum officer or immigration judge.
+Most asylum applicants are ultimately rejected for having an insufficient or unfounded personalized fear of persecution, following a full hearing of their case before an asylum officer or an immigration judge.

-Fox News' Raymond Bogan and Gregg Re and The Associated Press contributed to this report.
+Fox News' Raymond Bogan, Gregg Re and The Associated Press contributed to this report.